sam-goodwin/eventual/website/docs/overview/1-aws-sst.md

 title: AWS SST Project
 ---

-# Getting started with AWS SST
+# AWS SST Project Overview

 To create a new [SST](https://sst.dev) project with Eventual, run the below command: